WG21-SG14/SG14/Docs/Proposals/Fixed_Point_Library_Proposal.md

 * different rounding strategies - other than truncation;
 * overflow and underflow checks - possibly throwing exceptions;
 * operator return type - adopting `trunc_` or `promote_` behavior;
-* default-initialize to zero - not done by default and
+* default-initialize to zero - currently uninitialized and
 * saturation arithmetic - as opposed to modular arithmetic.

 One way to extend `fixed_point` to cover these alternatives would be